 The safe transport of hazardous substances is not only important from a legal point of view, it also helps to prevent worker ill health from impacting on productivity.

 Not unless you've carried out a risk assessment.
-Under section 6 of COSHH 2002, employers must carry out a risk assessment prior to employees performing tasks involving hazardous substances.
+Under the Safety, Health and Welfare at Work Act 2005, employers must carry out a risk assessment prior to employees performing tasks involving hazardous substances.
 Employees must be informed of the properties of any hazardous substances, any potential hazards they create and what protective measures need to be taken, especially with regard to the handling of hazardous substances.